 Student Learning Materials can include digital-based course materials, common learning materials (textbooks), and open education resources (OER).

-Throughout the duration of this agreement, the SCHOOL DISTRICT will provide student learning materials, course supplies, and be responsible for the cost of TCC Plus charges for only those students eligible for the FAST program.
+Throughout the duration of this Agreement, the HOME SCHOOL will provide student learning materials, course supplies, and be responsible for the cost of TCC Plus charges for all students.